Skip to content

 How to Get to Monument Valley

-Monument Valley is a remote spot on the Arizona-Utah border, and the best way to explore it is by car.
-A large sedan or midsize SUV works great for the area.
+Monument Valley lies in isolation, right on the Arizona-Utah border, so the best way to get here is by car.

 Here’s how far it is from nearby places: